 Female patients of child-bearing age should be alerted to the possibility of reduced fertility and the extremely rare risk of ectopic pregnancy.
 (See "Evaluation of female infertility".)

 Monitoring — Close, ongoing clinical follow-up is essential in PCD.
 We perform spirometry at every visit, starting at age six.
-Although evidence for this is lacking, we believe that it is useful to obtain an objective measure of lung function.
+Although evidence for this is lacking, we believe that it is useful to obtain an objective measure of lung function and a decrease in forced expiratory volume in one second (FEV1) may occasionally detect a subclinical exacerbation.
 On average, patients undergo spirometry one to three times a year.
 In contrast to its use in cystic fibrosis, the Lung Clearance Index (LCI) does not appear to be a sensitive test of airway disease in advanced PCD .

 Chest radiographs are relatively insensitive measures of bronchiectasis, but are helpful to evaluate changes in respiratory symptoms.